Lilla-Kavecsanszki/order-easy/README.md

 Visitors of this app search for:
 -	A knowledgeable app that is easy to use
 - That helps reducing the user's time spending on this specific task
-- That is relyable and accurate
+- That is reliable and accurate

 This application is the best way to help them achieve these goals because:
 -	The menu makes the access of different commands very easy to execute